sangmichaelxie/giraffe/README.md

 For more information, see: http://arxiv.org/abs/1509.01549

 Only GCC 4.8 or later is supported for now.
-Intel C/C++ Compiler and Clang can be easily supported by just changing compiler options.
+Intel C/C++ Compiler can be easily supported by just changing compiler options.
 MSVC is not supported due to use of GCC intrinsics.
 Patches welcomed to provide alternate code path for MSVC.
+Clang is not supported due to lack of OpenMP.

 Tested on Linux (GCC 4.9), OS X (GCC 4.9), Windows (MinGW-W64 GCC 5.1).
 GCC versions earlier than 4.8 are definitely NOT supported, due to broken regex implementation in libstdc++.